 - Day 60: Google deletes the eval org.

-Both production and evaluation organizations have full functionality; the differences between them lay mostly in scaling and infrastructure allowances, as the following table shows:
+Both paid and evaluation organizations have full functionality; the differences between them lay mostly in scaling and infrastructure allowances, as the following table shows:

 |Lifespan||Based on contract||60 days||For an eval org, you will get a notification after 30 days that its lifespan is limited.
 After 60 days, Google deletes the eval org.
 You cannot extend its lifespan.|